ssnegi1971/Python-Automation-Parallel-Framework/README.md

 When all the jobs running in parallel have finished it stops.

-Then it processes the next jobs file from the Main program.
+Then it processes the next set of jobs from the Main program.

 The jobs in the database repository are run in a specified job order to handle dependency.

 The framework has been designed for 5 parrallel jobs at a time but can be expanded to more parallel jobs.

 Multiple Main programs can be invoked for different data sources, example warehouses.